ngrx/ngrx.github.io/store/api/store.md

 ### <a id='select'></a>[`select<T, R>(pathOrMapFn: any, ...paths: string[]): Observable<R>`](#select)

 Select slice of state based on supplied value.
+If a function or single string is supplied, `select` will call `map` and `distinctUntilChanged`.
+If multiple strings are supplied `select` will call `pluck` and `distinctUntilChanged`, each returning the correct state slice.

 #### Arguments